How to Become a Psychiatric Nurse Practitioner

 Psychiatric Mental Health Nurse Practitioner Credentials

 Certifications, administered by national certifying boards such as the ANCC, help nurses to broaden their career prospects and marketability.
 ANCC offers several NP certifications including one in psychiatric mental health nursing.
-PMHNPs may renew this credential after five years by maintaining their state license and meeting certain continuing education and renewal requirements.
+PMHNPs may renew this credential after five years by maintaining their state license and meeting continuing education for nurses and other renewal requirements.

 Working as a Psychiatric Mental Health Nurse Practitioner

-The U.S. Bureau of Labor Statistics (BLS) reports median annual earnings of $117,670 for all APRNs, including PMHNPs, between 2019 and 2029.
-While BLS statistics do not break down nursing salaries by specializations, PayScale reports an average annual salary of $110,620 for PMHNPs as of May 2021.
+The U.S. Bureau of Labor Statistics (BLS) reports median annual earnings of $117,670 for all APRNs, including PMHNPs.
+While BLS statistics do not break down nursing salaries by specializations, the American Association of Nurse Practitioners reports a median salary of $137,000 for PMHNPs, making them one of the highest-earning NP specializations.

-- Psychiatric NPs in private practices assess, diagnose, and treat patients, develop and implement care plans, and prescribe medications.
-PMHNPs in these settings work under the supervision of a physician and/or psychiatrist or, depending on the state, they may manage their own practices autonomously.
+Psychiatric NPs in private practices assess, diagnose, and treat patients, develop and carry out care plans, and prescribe medications.
+PMHNPs in these settings work under the supervision of a physician and/or psychiatrist, or they may manage their own practice independently depending on the state.

 How many years does it take to become a PMHNP?